15 Skip-level Meeting Questions (For Managers and Employees) 2024

 Final thoughts

-The success of any skip-level meeting depends on asking the right questions.
-This goes for both the managers and the employees.
+The success of any skip-level meeting depends on asking the right questions, both for managers and employees.

-When managers take the time to ask open-ended and thought-provoking questions during a skip-level meeting, it gets everyone talking and thinking on a deeper level.
+When managers ask open-ended and thought-provoking questions during a skip-level meeting, it gets everyone talking and thinking on a deeper level.
 This kind of discussion can lead to valuable insights and ideas that everyone can implement.

 For employees, these meetings give them a chance to voice their opinions.
 They can give feedback on the ongoing projects and what kind of resources or skills they need to improve to deliver their best.